 Co-leader: Andrew Collins

-Members: Andrew Collins (Co-lead), Martin Corcoran, William Lees, Mats Ohlin, and Cathrine Scheepers.
+Members: Andrew Collins (Co-lead), Martin Corcoran, William Lees, Mats Ohlin, Corey Watson and Gur Yaari.

 The OGRDB database documents the evaluation process of each submitted gene sequence, and provides access to evidence in support of affirmed inferences.

 The VDJbase database of genotypes and haplotypes is being developed in association with OGRDB, and provides evidence of the expression of germline genes in hundreds of individuals.